KeltonMVP/rules/docs/leaders/leader-rules.en.md

 <span style="color:var(--pink);">1.1.4</span> If only 2 candidates obtain the majority of the votes, the poll will be conducted with only 2 candidates.
 If 4 candidates have a similar number of votes, we will add 4 candidates as much as possible.

+<span style="color:var(--pink);">1.1.5</span> Players on the list are allowed to ask faction members to vote for them, but they are not allowed to buy votes or make false promises.

+!!! example "Info note"
+	The player who wins the vote will participate in a short interview on Discord with one or more faction managers to get to know the candidate better, understand how well they know the rules, and address any questions they have about the position and similar matters.

 ### Function Seniority

 <span style="color:var(--pink);">1.2.1</span> The minimum period you must serve as a Leader to avoid receiving <span style="color:red;">FP 300</span> is <span style="color:var(--pink);">4 months</span>.